treasure-data/trino-client-ruby/README.md

     * **cert_store**: a `OpenSSL::X509::Store` object used for verification
     * **client_cert**: a `OpenSSL::X509::Certificate` object as client certificate
     * **client_key**: a `OpenSSL::PKey::RSA` or `OpenSSL::PKey::DSA` object used for client certificate
-* **catalog** sets catalog (connector) name of Presto such as `hive-cdh4`, `hive-hadoop1`, etc.
+* **catalog** sets catalog (connector) name of Trino such as `hive-cdh4`, `hive-hadoop1`, etc.
-* **schema** sets default schema name of Presto.
+* **schema** sets default schema name of Trino.
 You need to use qualified name like `FROM myschema.table1` to use non-default schemas.
-* **source** sets source name to connect to a Presto.
-This name is shown on Presto web interface.
+* **source** sets source name to connect to a Trino.
+This name is shown on Trino web interface.
 * **client_info** sets client info to queries.
 It can be a string to pass a raw string, or an object that can be encoded to JSON.
 * **client_tags** sets client tags to queries.
 It needs to be an array of strings.
 The tags are shown on web interface.
-* **user** sets user name to connect to a Presto.
+* **user** sets user name to connect to a Trino.
-* **password** sets a password to connect to Presto using basic auth.
+* **password** sets a password to connect to Trino using basic auth.
 * **time_zone** sets time zone of queries.
 Time zone affects some functions such as `format_datetime`.
 * **language** sets language of queries.
 Language affects some functions such as `format_datetime`.
 * **properties** set session properties.
 Session properties affect internal behavior such as `hive.force_local_scheduling: true`, `raptor.reader_stream_buffer_size: "32MB"`, etc.
 * **query_timeout** sets timeout in seconds for the entire query execution (from the first API call until there're no more output data).
-If timeout happens, client raises PrestoQueryTimeoutError.
+If timeout happens, client raises TrinoQueryTimeoutError.
 Default is nil (disabled).
 * **plan_timeout** sets timeout in seconds for query planning execution (from the first API call until result columns become available).
-If timeout happens, client raises PrestoQueryTimeoutError.
+If timeout happens, client raises TrinoQueryTimeoutError.
 Default is nil (disabled).
 * **http_headers** sets custom HTTP headers.
 It must be a Hash of string to string.
 * **http_proxy** sets host:port of a HTTP proxy server.
 * **http_debug** enables debug message to STDOUT for each HTTP requests.